KiLJ4EdeN/COVID_WEB/README.md

 python3 run_bayesian_optimization.py
 python3 evaluate_model.py
 ```
-Note that this is just for demonstration, since the model is already using optimal parameters.
+Consider that this is just for demonstration, since the model is already using optimal parameters.